 11. Employ the 10% rule.

-Zinnser proposes you can cut 50 percent of a draft and say the same thing.
-But if cutting 50 percent of a draft makes you want to hyperventilate, as it does me, aim for 10 percent.
-I find I can almost always cut two words out of from a 20-word sentence and not miss a thing.
+Zinsser proposes you can cut 50 percent of a draft to remove unnecessary words in writing and say the same thing.
+But if cutting 50 percent of a draft makes you want to hyperventilate, aim for 10 percent.
+You can almost always cut two words out of a 20-word sentence and not miss a thing.
 See?

 Clear and concise doesn’t mean shorter.
 It means efficient and economical.
 Be intentional about your word choices, save the best for last, and whittle away 10 percent.
 Force your verbs to do the heavy lifting and cut the clutter.
 Make every word tell.